University System of New Hampshire

 “The mission of the University System of New Hampshire (USNH) is to serve the higher educational needs of the people of New Hampshire.
 The University System strives to assure the availability of appropriate higher educational opportunities to all New Hampshire people; seeks to enroll a diverse student population to enhance educational experiences; and provides programs and activities based on a commitment to excellence.
 Through its institutions, the University System engages in research, which contributes to the welfare of humanity; and provides educational resources and professional expertise, which benefits the state and its people, the region, and the nation.
 (Adopted by the Board of Trustees, October 15, 1988).

-The Board of Trustees is comprised of twenty-seven members, including eleven (11) appointed by the Governor and Council; six (6) elected by alumni; two (2) elected by students; and eight (8) who are members by virtue of their office (specifically, the Governor; the Commissioners of Education and Agriculture; the USNH Chancellor; and the four USNH Presidents – one from each of the component institutions).
+The University System of New Hampshire is governed by a 29-member Board of Trustees comprising the Governor of the State, the President of the Senate, the Speaker of the House, 10 members appointed by the Governor and Executive Council, 7 alumni-elected members, 2 student-elected members, the Commissioner of Education, the Commissioner of Agriculture, the presidents of the University System's four colleges and universities, and the Chancellor.
+The Chancellor is the chief executive officer of the University System.
 The Board composition is stipulated by State law and is detailed in the USNH Charter, section 187- A: 13.
 State statute, RSA 187-A: 16, specifically defines the authority of the trustees stating in part that trustees shall have the management and control of all the property and affairs of the University System, Granite State College, Keene State College, Plymouth State University and the University of New Hampshire.
 Further, it is the intent of the general court that the trustees recognize and foster the unique character and educational mission of each institution.

 While it is recognized that ours is, in part, a volunteer board, it is expected that Trustees will participate in all Board meetings (4 regular meetings per year) and special sessions (e.g. orientations or retreats).
 Trustees also lead or serve on a standing committee(s) and may be asked to serve on an ad hoc committee or task force as needed.
 In calculating the overall commitment of time required for service on the Board, it is necessary to take into account the reading and review of materials (e.g., reports, motions, white papers, etc.) that are sent in advance of meetings.
 On average, Trustees commit a minimum of 10-12 hours per month, exclusive of travel.
 Attendance at USNH institutional commencement exercises, as well as at special events and/or programs at our institutions is strongly encouraged.